When to use these real estate email templates

 Hi [Name],

 Are you mainly looking for [home type / neighborhood / price range], or are you still narrowing things down?
-Reply with your timing and budget and I'll send something useful.
+Once I know your timing and budget, I'll send a few that match.

 Best,